-Hi.
-I’m Dave Price and I operate a writing/speaking/internet programming/tour guiding practice in Washington, DC.
-Before that, I was a journalist (10 years) and an educator and educational consultant (34 years).
+Hello there.
+I’m Dave Price and I operate this writing/speaking/video podcasting/tour guiding practice in Washington, DC.
+Before that, I was a journalist (10 years) and an educator and educational consultant (29 years).

 As a Book Author: The first book in my 3-book series (and my first book ever) on classic rock entitled Come Together: How the Baby Boomers, the Beatles and a Young Counterculture Combined to Create the Music of the Woodstock Generation was published in November of 2019.
 Come Together is currently available at the Politics and Prose bookstore in Washington, DC.
 It can be purchased here through the Politics and Prose website.
 It is also available in a Kindle edition.
 Click here to purchase the book for Kindle for Amazon.